TomerFi/regional-resiliency-pattern/docs/Maintenance.md

 ## Update Regional DR Trigger Operator

+The following doesn't work as expected, it looks like the original commit was overridden in merge;
+please update manually until this is investigated and resolved.

-The _Regional DR Operator_ chart is in [charts/hub/rdrtrigger][target-chart].
+~~The _Regional DR Operator_ chart is in [charts/hub/rdrtrigger][target-chart].
 We use [git subtree][subtree], our target is the [original chart][rdrtrigger].
-We can update it using the following command:
+We can update it using the following command:~~

 ```shell
 # replace ref with the target reference